samsara-ku/unist_software_engineering/README.md

 of limit\*2 sizes(`ArrayList<Integer> topDoubleLimit`).
 After that, rank the selected movies by average rating to create a final movieList that size of limit.
-If the size of final movieList is smaller than limit(when movie has very rare genre), it adds other movies with high views and ratings to the back until limit.
+If the size of final movieList is smaller than limit(when movie has very rare genre), it adds other movies with high views and ratings to the back of list until limit.

 ## 2. How to run program?